Want CNET to notify you of price drops and the latest stories?

 Having heatstroke is a medical emergency that requires professional care.

-If there's more than one person around to aid the person suffering heatstroke, Hudson advises that one person call 911 while the other helps the victim through the steps below.
+If there's more than one person around to aid the person suffering heatstroke, Hudson advised that one person call 911 while the other helps the person through the steps below.

 2. Get to a cooler area immediately

-If you're around someone who's has heatstroke, move them to a cooler area, such as a nearby air-conditioned room or into the shade.
+If you're around someone who has heatstroke, move them to a cooler area, such as a nearby air-conditioned room or into the shade.

-Both are good options, but "try to move them out of the heat as quickly as possible," Hudson says.
+Either way, "try to move them out of the heat as quickly as possible," Hudson said.
 The goal is to cool down the body's core temperature.

 3. Take off excess clothing

-Removing long sleeves, pants or other clothing will help a person cool down faster.
-Hudson says the goal is to reach "evaporative cooling," and clothing can prevent evaporation.
+Removing long-sleeve shirts, pants or other clothing will help a person cool down faster.
+Hudson said the goal is to reach "evaporative cooling," and clothing can prevent evaporation.
+You can also consider cooling clothes that work with your body to keep you cooler and more comfortable.

-For people who choose to run in layers in order to "sweat off weight," says Hudson, you probably shouldn't.
+(For people who choose to run in layers to "sweat off weight," Hudson said, you probably shouldn't.
 It's dangerous and can lead to heatstroke.
+You may consider cooling clothes that work with your body to keep you cooler and more comfortable.)

-4. Hold cool towels, ice or water to the skin
+4. Hold ice, cold towels or cool water to the skin

-"Because they have a depressed or altered level of consciousness, it may affect their ability to swallow safely, so it's probably better not to give them anything to eat or drink," she says.
+"Because they have a depressed or altered level of consciousness, it may affect their ability to swallow safely, so it's probably better not to give them anything to eat or drink," she said.

 Some people are more susceptible to heat illness and heatstroke, such as older adults, younger children, people with mobility issues, certain health conditions and those taking certain medications, including common drugs like blood pressure or antidepressant medications.